Notes From The Underground by Fyoder Dostoevsky

 “I've never been a coward at heart, although I've always been a coward in action;”

-“an intelligent man cannot become anything seriously, and it is only the fool who becomes anything.”
+“An intelligent man cannot become anything serious, and only the fool who becomes anything.”

 “I swear to you gentlemen, that to be overly conscious is a sickness, a real, thorough sickness.”